Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 ## Troubleshooting
 ### General
 Key Vault clients raise exceptions defined in [azure-core][azure_core_exceptions].
-For example, if you try to get a role assignment that doesn't exist, [KeyVaultAccessControlClient][rbac_client_docs] raises [ResourceNotFoundError](https://aka.ms/azsdk-python-core-exceptions-resource-not-found-error):
+For example, if you try to get a role assignment that doesn't exist, KeyVaultAccessControlClient raises [ResourceNotFoundError](https://aka.ms/azsdk-python-core-exceptions-resource-not-found-error):

 ```python